mobilecoinfoundation/mcips/text/0054-rth-payment-id-memos.md

 | 32 - 40    | Big-endian bytes of 8-byte payment intent id number |
 | 40 - 64    | Unused bytes                  |

-This is exactly identical to the herein proposed destination with payment request ID memo.
+This is exactly identical to the aforementioned 0x0203 Destination With Payment Request ID Memo.
 The only difference is the memo type.
 Utilizing the 2-byte memo type, client applications can differentiate payment requests from payment intents.

 # Drawbacks
 [drawbacks]: #drawbacks